lwvmobile/dsd-fme/README.md

 ## How to clone, check out, and build this branch

-### Ubuntu 20.04/LM20/Debian Bullseye or Newer:
+### Ubuntu 22.04/20.04/LM20/Debian Bullseye or Newer:

 Using the included install.sh should make for a simple and painless clone, build, and install on newer Debian or Ubuntu based system.
 Simply acquire or copy the script, and run it.
+Update: Ubuntu 22.04 has been tested working with the installer script and use.

 ```
 wget https://raw.githubusercontent.com/lwvmobile/dsd-fme/pulseaudio/install.sh